 The 2019/2020 honey season is forecast to be the lowest on record, with drought and bushfire decimating available water and flowering trees, and severe heat further impacting survival and activity of bee populations.
 “We are already seeing falling bee populations and the increasing risk of an exodus from the industry by beekeepers who can no longer maintain viable operations.
 If we don’t take immediate action, we risk not just a fall in honey production, but declines in food production across the board,” Mr McKee said.“The honey shortage is what consumers will see first, but the ramifications of the current conditions are much greater.
 Bees are directly responsible for pollinating one third of everything we eat – they have an impact on crops as varied as apples, avocados and broccoli, as well as feed used for livestock.”

 Hive Aid will be overseen by AHBIC, and will provide financial and practical support to professional beekeepers.
-The campaign sits alongside other programs run by Rural Aid.
-100% of funds raised through the Hive Aid campaign will go directly to beekeepers.
+The campaign sits alongside other programs run by Rural Aid, which directs 100% of donations to causes it supports.

 “Australia’s professional beekeepers are the cornerstone of Australian agriculture.
 We need to assist those currently impacted so that they don’t leave the industry, as well as provide help for difficult conditions ahead,” Mr McKee said.

 “It is easy to overlook our littlest livestock and the forgotten farmers who care for them, but there should be no doubt about their importance.
 The contribution of honey bees to agriculture in Australia through pollination services is estimated at up to $20 billion.”